szczurek-lab/SIEVE/README.md

 # SIEVE - SIngle-cell EVolution Explorer

 SIEVE is a statistical method that exploits raw read counts for all nucleotides from scDNA-seq to reconstruct the cell phylogeny and call variants based on the inferred phylogenetic relations among cells.
 SIEVE is built upon finite-sites assumption, and is able to infer accurate branch lengths by correcting acquisition bias.
 When data is of adequate quality, SIEVE can also reliably call allelic dropout states.
-The software is implemented and available as a package of [Beast 2](https://www.beast2.org/).
+The software is implemented and available as a package of [BEAST 2](https://www.beast2.org/).

+For more details, check out the paper on bioRxiv:

 ## Installation